Voltorik/Voltorik/README.md

-## Hey there!
-I'm a software engineer focused on backend development and automation.
+## Hello there, I'm a software engineer focused on backend systems, internal tooling, and automation.
-_(The SWE bit is kinda obvious huh haha)_

-Currently building skills in backend development, automation, and lightweight web tooling.

 ## What I do
-I work primarily with Python and JavaScript building backend services, automation tooling, and internal applications.
+I primarily work in Python and JavaScript building reliable and performance-oriented tooling, with experience refactoring and maintaining long-lived internal systems in enterprise environments.

 Languages I use the most:
 - **Python**